 Meticulous planning for each task is important for ambitious and organized people who really want to maximize their productivity.
 It is not recommended to plan for a week or month because things don’t always go as planned.

 Strategize things for the achievement of long-term goals, but don’t try to come up with the endgame of the long project.
-It would be extremely frustrating, and it will waste the huge amount of time as well.
+It would be extremely frustrating, and it will waste a huge amount of time as well.
 Either it is over planning, or under planning, both of them will affect productivity.

 There is no magic pill or magic wand which will bring change in your work habits overnight.
 It is important to have patience and strength for productivity and to change working habits.
 Ignite your productivity of the day through the above mentioned powerful working habits.